nosana-ci/nosana-programs/docs/staking.md

 The `topup()` instruction performs a top-up of an existing stake.
 An `amount` of NOS is transferred to the vault and the stake is update.

-- You can only top-up if the stake is not unstaked yet
-- A top-up is always for the duration of the original stake

 #### Account Info

 | Name                   | Type                                                                                    | Description                                                                                       |